drewbarontini/minder/README.md

 - When building out a front-end for a site, add pages for the designer to review once the front-end is implemented.
 - Use the list to mark the status of live pages on a front-end and mark the bug-free, completed pages.

 To set this up, all you have to do is edit two YAML files, a configuration file and the list of pages.
 Once that is done, simply build and deploy your site!
+That's it.
+The YAML files are used to generate all of the stats, the sections, the sidebar, and the unique URLs for each section.
+Look at the **Setup** and **Adding Pages** sections below.

 Installing Middleman
 --------------------